harrystech/arthur-redshift-etl/log_processing/README.md

 # Overview

-The goal of these tools is to make the logs from ETLs available in Elasticsearch for post-processing, searches, graphs, etc.
+The goal of these tools is to make the logs from ETLs available via Elasticsearch for post-processing, searches, graphs, etc.

 ## Setup and Requirements

-### Amazon Elasticsearch Service Dommains
+### Amazon Elasticsearch Service Domains

 You have to have an Amazon ES domain running.
 Add the endpoint to `config.py`, see the documentation there.